Stormwater Management

 https://www2.monroecounty.gov/des-stormwater-coalition#report

-Stormwater Annual Report information for only the Town of Perinton can be found at the following link:
+More information on the Annual Report activities / programs completed by the Town of Perinton ONLY can be found at the following link:

 2022 – 2023 Annual Report: Perinton